 Lake Accotink Trail

-The Lake Accotink Loop Trail also includes a section of the Gerry Connolly Cross County Trail, a 40+ mile trail that cuts all the way across Fairfax County.
+On the Lake Accotink trail map, note that this loop hike includes a section of the Gerry Connolly Cross County Trail, a 40+ mile trail that cuts across Fairfax County.

 This easy-going hike begins from the large parking area at the base of the historic Orange and Alexandria Railroad Trestle, which was built in 1851.